alex-krasnova/university_work/javascript_three.js/truck/README.md

 ## Task Decription

-Create and render the scene Using JavaScript library three.min.js.
+Create and render the scene using JavaScript library three.min.js.
 The scene should contain a model of the truck 'GAZ-51'.
 Add simple animation: the ability to move the model.

 ## Files Created